kamalmaheshv/College-ShoutBox/README.md

 # College-ShoutBox
-A simple forum like shoutbox for college batchmates developed- HTML, PHP, MySQL &amp; JavaScript.
+A simple forum like shoutbox for college batchmates- HTML, PHP, MySQL &amp; JavaScript.
 **Developed on the year 2011**